gerardocipriano/Cerberus-Dog-Breed-Classification-and-Body-Localization-PyTorch/README.md

 ### Installation

-1. Clone the repo
+1. Just Clone/Download the repo
-   ...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>